 Salted Caramel Apple Cups

-These Salted Caramel Apple Cups taste like little bites of apple pie.
+These Salted Caramel Apple Cups are chewy blondies topped with cinnamon apples, salted caramel, and a sweet crumble.
+These taste like little bites of apple pie.

 SALTED CARAMEL APPLE CUPS